Red River College Polytechnic: Roblin Centre

 building in Canada.
 The Centre was completed before the advent of LEED Certification in Canada, but the environmental performance of this project would put it at the level of LEED Gold or Platinum.
 The Centre was the largest Canadian project to date involving extensive material re-use, and incorporates a 34 kW building-integrated photovoltaic system which was the largest of its kind at the time of installation.

 The Roblin Centre features fitness facilities, Campus Store, a library and a full-service Tim Hortons.

-Similar to "The Ox" at the Notre Dame Campus, the RRCSA operates a convenience store at the Roblin Centre called "The Mercantile".
+Similar to "The Ox" at the Notre Dame Campus, the RRCSA operated a convenience store at the Roblin Centre called "The Mercantile".
+The store closed in 2019 and was not re-opened the following year on account of the COVID-19 pandemic and as of Oct 2022, had not re-opened.

 Paterson GlobalFoods Institute

 The Paterson GlobalFoods Institute is the home of the Culinary Arts, Hospitality and Tourism Management and Professional Baking and Patisserie programs.
 Located in the Exchange District, the Institute was completed in January 2013.

 In May 2009, the Government of Canada pledged the college with $9.5-million of funding to help reconstruct the Union Bank Building at the corner of Main Street and William Avenue in downtown Winnipeg.
 The Manitoba government also announced it would contribute $5-million for the construction of the building.

 The Institute is located in the Union Bank Building in Winnipeg's Exchange District, an 11-storey building that dates back to 1903.
 The 100000 sqft institute provides classroom and kitchen space and two restaurants on the first three floors, as well as residence for 103 students on the floors above.
 The renovation is expected to cost $34 million, up from the initial $27 million estimate, and involved the addition of two new glass fronted structures adjacent to the existing Union Bank Building.
 The new adjacent structures were required for the project, as the tower itself could not house the necessary heating and cooling systems.
 The Union Bank Tower is the last skyscraper of this vintage remaining in Canada, and had been sitting vacant since 1992.